Licensing Guides

 The #1 newsletter for the trades.

-Arizona Electrical Contractor Training Programs and Schools
+Arizona Electrical Training Programs and Schools

 Arizona has two union-based joint apprenticeship and training programs (JATC): Tucson Electrical JATC and the Phoenix Electrical JATC.
 These programs are a partnership between local chapters of the International Brotherhood of Electrical Workers Union (IBEW) and the Arizona Chapter of the National Electrical Contractors Alliance.